 ```

-### Setup for importing the database of a remote server
+### Importing or storing the database of a remote server

 This package can run on both servers and client machines of the same software repository.
 You set up authorized developers on the server and give them the key for their local machine.